bgamari/ghc-wiki-import/status/may14.md

 Early April, GHC 7.8 was finally released after nearly 1.5 years of development.
 This was one of the longest development periods in recent memory, and there was a lot of grumbling near the end.
-Ultimately, the result of this was scope creep - we kept getting bugs dripping in here and there, and fixing them, and putting things in.
+Ultimately, the reason for this was scope creep - we kept getting bugs dripping in here and there, and fixing them, and putting things in.